Board of Trustees

 Biography coming soon.

 Joe Klein is the CEO of Klein Steel Service.
-Klein Steel was rated the 2010 top Best Places to Work manufacturer in NY State and was Industry Week Magazine’s Best Plants of North America Award winner in 2012.
+Klein Steel was rated a 2010 Top Best Places to Work manufacturer in N.Y.
+State and was Industry Week Magazine's Best Plants of North America Award winner in 2012.
 Klein Steel won the large company Rochester Business Ethics Award in 2012.
 Klein Steel won the Platts Global Metal Service Center of the Year in 2015.
-Joe is a member of the Rochester Business Hall of Fame, and is the recipient of Rochester’s Businessperson of the Year Award (2006) and Significant Citizen of the Year Award (2009).
+Joe is a member of the Rochester Business Hall of Fame and is the recipient of Rochester's Businessperson of the Year Award (2006) and Significant Citizen of the Year Award (2009).

 Alex Zapesochny co-founded iCardiac Technologies in 2006, where he serves as President & CEO. iCardiac commercialized research from the University of Rochester for better determining whether new pharmaceutical products are safe for the heart, and the company now works with a majority of the largest global pharma and biotech companies.
-Before that, he was general counsel and director of business development for Lenel Systems, a developer and global supplier of enterprise software, hardware and services for the electronic security industry.
+Before that, he was general counsel and director of business development for Lenel Systems, a developer and global supplier of enterprise software, hardware, and services for the electronic security industry.
 In private practice, Alex has provided legal and business counsel to early-stage companies.
 He has been a trial attorney during his tenure as a New York City prosecutor, a policy division staff member in the Washington headquarters of a presidential campaign, and co-founder of an award-winning healthcare non-profit.
-Alex participates in numerous community activities, including as a member of the Entrepreneurship & Development Working Group of the Finger Lakes Regional Economic Development Council, as a Trustee of the Center for Governmental Research and as a Board member for two charter school organizations.
+As a member of the Entrepreneurship & Development Working Group of the Finger Lakes Regional Economic Development Council, Alex participates in numerous community activities as a Trustee of the Center for Governmental Research and as a Board member for two charter school organizations.
 Alex received his undergraduate degree from Cornell University and graduate degrees from American University and the University of Oxford.